Allen Rostron & Nancy Levit, Information for Submitting Articles to Law Reviews & Journals (Updated Annually)

-This article contains two charts useful for the law review/journal article submission process.
-The first chart contains information gathered from the journals’ websites about the following topics:
+This article is a comprehensive guide to submission methods, requirements, and contact information for approximately 200 law reviews and journals.
+It contains two charts useful for the law review/journal article submission process.
+The first chart contains information gathered from the journals' websites about the following topics:

 Nancy Levit, Scholarship Advice for New Law Professors in the Electronic Age, 16 Widener L.J.
 947 (2007)